emilysellinger/CSE583-Project/documentation/ComponentSpecification.md

 ## Interactions

 **Birder:**
 A birder who lives in a county that was hard hit by the Oregon wildfires this summer is noticing that she is seeing less American crows this month than usual.
 She goes onto the Portland Audubon society website and finds the PHOENIX dashboard.
 The app uses the cleaned dataset to present a few visualizations.
 She uses the menus on the choropleth map to select Redwing Blackbirds and the month of September, when the fires hit hardest.
 The dashboard uses these inputs to subset the data so she only sees what she is most interested in.
 She uses the slider to watch as sightings and air quality changes over time.
 She notices that this species disappeared almost completely after the wildfires in her area, but that they are still commonly sighted across Oregon.
 She also examines sightings for all of the birds in her county in the scatterplot.
-She notices that around the time of very unealthy and hazardous air quality ratings most bird sightings completely drop off, but that they begin to rise again after.
+She notices that around the time of very unhealthy and hazardous air quality ratings most bird sightings completely drop off, but that they begin to rise again after.

 **Researcher**
 An ecologist interested in corvids in Oregon wonders if this family might have been impacted by the Oregon wildfires this year.
 She installs our package and opens the jupyter notebook.
 She uses the cleaned ebird data and the assigned PM 2.5 ratings to these sighting locations from our knn regression module in the jupyter notebook.
 She uses the Altair visualizations to explore the relationships between observation counts and air quality.
-She even changes some of the inputs for the visualizations so they color the markers based on family so she can really see what is occuring with the corvids which she is most interested in.
+She even changes some of the inputs for the visualizations so they color the markers based on family so she can really see what is occurring with the corvids which she is most interested in.
 She examines the results of the One-Way ANOVA, and agrees that this warrants further investigation.
 She might even export the bird dataframe that has included air quality information as a csv which she can then use on her own for further statistical analyses.

 ## List of Tasks (in priority order):
 Week 1